Developers: Christian Whitehead,

 I'm Outta Here!

-Interestingly, this can also be activated with Knuckles and Tails, though the outcomes differ.
+Interestingly, this can also be activated with Tails and Knuckles, though the outcomes differ.
 Knuckles will be swapped with various parts of his spritesheet and jump offscreen, causing a game over, while Tails' sprites also spaz out to different parts of his spritesheet, but does not jump offscreen.

-Since it was only used in the demo, it may be possible that Tails and Knuckles was never supposed to "get outta there", because most of the demo is only Sonic on the Player One spot (Tails is later playable in the Nintendo Switch pre-release, but only as Player Two).
+Since it was only used in the demo, it may be possible that Tails and Knuckles was never supposed to "get outta there", because most of the demo is only Sonic on the Player 1 spot (Tails is later playable in the Nintendo Switch pre-release, but only as Player 2).
 And the sprite was not allocated to do that, causing the sprites to freak out.